bwoodsend/polycotylus/docs/source/opensuse.rst

 * One version of Python, roughly in the middle of the available non-EOL versions range, has all Python packages built for it.
-* The version above and the version below have libraries but not frontend tools built for them (although don't ask me what the purpose of a library is if it won't be serving a front end tool 🤔).
+* Two neighbouring versions (usually the one above and the one below) have libraries but not frontend tools built for them (although don't ask me what the purpose of a library is if it won't be serving a front end tool 🤔).
-* The versions above and below those two (possibly including a beta release or end of life Python) are available but have no packages built for them – not even ``pip``!
+* Another two versions above or below (possibly including a beta release or end of life Python) are available but have no packages built for them – not even ``pip``!

 If you have `frontend` mode on, `polycotylus` will build one package.
 Otherwise,